etalab/licence-ouverte/open-licence.md

 - An acknowledgement of the authorship of the "Information": its source (at least, the name of the "Grantor") and the date of the most recent update of the reused "Information".

-Specifically, the "Reuser" may satisfy this condition by pointing, via a hypertext link, to the source of "the Information" and so supplying an actual acknowledgement of its authorship.
+Specifically, the "Reuser" may satisfy this condition by pointing, via a hypertext link, to the source of the "Information" and so supplying an actual acknowledgement of its authorship.

 **For example:**